HarshadaAdhavan/LearnHive/README.md

 This is a **UI sample only** for demonstration and review purposes.
 It does not include backend, database, or authentication logic.
 It's useful for UI feedback, portfolio review, or reference before full integration.

+> Note: Since this is a frontend-only project and each module embeds its own CSS/JS within HTML files, GitHub may show 100% HTML.
+In reality, the project heavily uses **JavaScript and CSS** across 15 modules.

 ---

 ## 👩‍💻 Developed by